EurekaEnjoyer/Eureka_Guides/Eureka_Gearing.md

 ### iLvl-Sync and Materia Melding

-  Due to the iLvl-sync of 300 inside each Eureka zone, materia melds on gear *above* iLvl 300 provide no additional stats.
+  Due to the iLvl Sync of 300 inside each Eureka zone, materia melds on gear *above* iLvl 300 provide no additional stats.
 Synced accessories begins at iLvl 430 (or iLlvl 480 for NQ-crafted) because all substats cap that those points.

 ### Eureka Effect: Elemental Bonus